 If you want to see wild bluebells, one of the best places to go is Brampton Wood.
 This is the second largest ancient woodland in the county.
 Mentioned in the Doomsday Book, it is at least 900 years old.

-Monks Wood, the largest in the county, has been a National Nature Reserve since 1953.
+Monks Wood, the largest in the county, has been one of our National Nature Reserves since 1953.
 It is famous for being one of the country's top sites for beetles, and another place to find wild bluebells and possibly Nightingales in the spring.

 I struggled for a single term that covers the various bodies of water in the area.